RequestNetwork/web-components/packages/create-invoice-form/README.md

 #### Supporting files

-- [context.tsx](https://github.com/RequestNetwork/invoicing-template/blob/6e8840aa5373e9f83234046e07981a64b3cb826a/utils/context.tsx) - This example uses a context provider to pass the wallet and request network objects to the create request form component.
+- [context.tsx](https://github.com/RequestNetwork/invoicing-template/blob/6e8840aa5373e9f83234046e07981a64b3cb826a/utils/context.tsx) - This example uses a context provider to pass the wallet and request network objects to the create invoice form component.
 - [types.d.ts](https://github.com/RequestNetwork/invoicing-template/blob/6e8840aa5373e9f83234046e07981a64b3cb826a/types.d.ts) - Specify the types to avoid TypeScript errors in the IDE.

 ## Features